jackwburgess/boiler-plates/README.md

 # Onboarding Starter Packs

 * The following Onboarding Starter Packs can help you automate & standarise your Datadog onboarding via Terraform templates.
-* The core concept of the Onboarding Starter Packs is to provide a repository of assets for common onboarding task.
+* The core concept of the Onboarding Starter Packs is to provide a repository of assets for common onboarding tasks.
-* These are typically used by a central observability team to enable a faster/consistent Datadog deployment which follows best practices.
+* These are typically owned by a central observability team to enable a faster/consistent Datadog deployment which follows best practices.
-* These are designed to assist you onboard new Teams in an existing or new Datadog account.
+* These are designed to assist you onboard & govern new Teams in an existing or new Datadog account.

 ## Onboarding Assets